LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2026-03-28-fast-in-the-wrong-direction.markdown

 If you've got a career that's over the 5 year mark, you've been there in your junior days.
 Diligently working on that bug to change the colour of a button, then the button doesn't exist anymore because someone with more autonomy than you has decided it doesn't need to exist.
 Suddenly you're helping with a giant feature release that has everyone running around like rats on a hot tin roof, because the wrong screen got shown in the wrong meeting, and someone gave a timeline without discussion.

 It's a disenfranchising, painful experience and in my mind, speaks to a style of software development that should remain firmly in the hobby project.
-This is something that it's important to be really, _really_ explicit about - it has nothing at all to do with LLMs.
+This is something that its important to be really, _really_ explicit about - it has nothing at all to do with LLMs.
 This is a style of coworker who has existed in the industry for a really long time.
 Haven't ever worked with someone who behaves that way?
 Might be worth examining, that.

 To continue to be really clear - this kind of software development isn't evil or wrong, it just can't pretend to be collaborative.
 It works incredibly well for prototypes, demos, one-shot tools, bespoke software and contract work.
 You fundamentally cannot build a business around it though - because businesses succeed on shared connection, tribal domain knowledge and empassioned, empowered people pulling in the same direction.